specmatic/specmatic-order-bff-csharp/README.md

 This sample project demonstrates below aspects of Contract-Driven Development
 * Contract testing a .NET core (C#) application by leveraging its OpenAPI spec to generate tests (#NOCODE)
-* Service Virtualization (Stub / Mock) dependencies of this application (System Under Test), again using OpenAPI specifications of those dependency services
+* Service Virtualization (Stub / Mock) dependencies of this application (System Under Test), again using OpenAPI specifications of those dependency services (#NOCODE)

 ## Background